-Here We Go Again: Dow Drops 800 Points As Stock Market Turmoil Continues
+Here We Go Again: Dow Drops 880 Points As Stock Market Turmoil Continues

-The Dow Jones Industrial Average fell yet again Wednesday morning after staging a rally a day earlier.
-Just on Monday, the stock market had its worse drop since 2008 amid fears that the growing coronavirus epidemic would push the global economy into recession.
+The Dow Jones Industrial Average fell sharply yet again Wednesday morning after staging a rally a day earlier.
+Just on Monday the stock market had its worst drop since 2008 amid fears that the growing spread of coronavirus would push the global economy into recession.

-The blue chip index was down more than 800 points, or 3.2%, Wednesday morning.
-The S&P 500 and the Nasdaq were down more than 2.5%.
+The blue chip index was down more than 880 points, or 3.5%, in midday trading.
+The S&P 500 and the Nasdaq were down about 3%.

+Early Monday afternoon, the World Health Organization declared that the disease COVID-19, caused by coronavirus, is a pandemic.
+As of Tuesday, the WHO was reporting 142,823 cases in 109 countries on six continents.

 The Dow rose 1,167 points, or 4.9%, on Tuesday — a partial rebound from Monday's more than 2,000-point drop, which was a stunning loss of about 7.8%.